- Session: July 17th (Birds & Nature)

 - Cost: $70

 If you have always wanted to paint and think that watercolours are frightening, come and try them in a friendly and encouraging atmosphere.
 Take out those watercolours and see what they can do in a bright and free way.
 Splash on colours and blend washes; the result is fresh and spontaneous.
-Supplies list below.
+Please view the supplies needed for the class.

 Birds and Market Produce List: